-But many people will eventually reach the point where walking alone isn’t enough to help them achieve their personal fitness and weight loss goals.
+For many people, though, their fitness journey will eventually reach the point where walking alone isn’t enough to help them achieve their personal fitness and weight-loss goals.
 Here's how to determine if walking is no longer working for you, and what you can do about it.

 Especially if you have a limited amount of time for exercise, you no doubt want to make the most of your time by keeping both your calorie burn and the training benefits as high as possible.
 When your walking routine no longer elevates your heart rate above 70% of your max, walking alone probably isn't enough to reach your goals.
 In this case, it’s time to add some different aerobic exercises into your program that will be challenging enough to keep your heart rate elevated.

 Look at your exercise routine.

 Although walking may be the safest and easiest way for most people to begin a regular exercise routine (especially you've been inactive for a while, you've got a lot of weight to lose, or you have medical concerns that limit what you can do), you still need to incorporate some variety into your exercise program.
 Here's why: